 Florida is a no fault state when it comes to motor vehicle accidents, including truck accidents.
 What this means is that, regardless of who caused the crash, if a driver or their truck’s occupants are injured in a collision in Florida, the first place to turn for compensation for medical expenses and lost work due to resulting injuries is the driver’s own Personal Injury Protection (PIP) policy.

-A minimum of $10,000 worth of PIP coverage is required to register motor vehicles in Florida.
+A minimum of $10,000 worth of PIP coverage is required to register motor vehicles in Orlando.
 These policies will pay 80 percent of medically necessary expenses up to the policy’s limit, as well as 60 percent of wages an individual loses as a result of being unable to work due to their injuries.

 - Causes significant and permanent loss of a bodily function